Adel-48/Python_Project_1/README.md

 Planning:
 I then had to think about the game mechanics and how to incorporate this into a small fun experience.
-I then thought back to one of the most addictive mini games I have ever played “Chao Adventure” (see image).
+I then thought back to one of the most addictive mini games I have ever played “Chao Adventure”.
 This was a small mini game that could be played on the Dreamcast VMU (virtual memory unit) that was a mix between a Tamagotchi and Rock Paper Scissors.
 One Chao would take a turn and either attack or miss.
 I went for a 3 stage process while planning the boss fight which also shows on the flowchart:

  Boss introduction > Main Battle / Death/Restart > Win screen > Credits